burneypj/work-time-tracker/README.md

 6. **Configuration Management**:
    - Save and load user preferences, such as export settings and database paths, using a JSON configuration file.

+7. **Reset Functionality**:
+   - A **Reset** button allows users to delete all session data and configuration files.
+   - Displays a confirmation dialog before proceeding.
+   - Closes the application after resetting.

 ---

 ## File Structure